 – [Ryan] That’s awesome, fantastic.
 So, let me ask you then, I just kinda little to move away a little bit from this, the company speak and talking more about just the general kind of, I guess, view you have into the market.
 So if the goal of IoT, as we kind of view it, is to let people use data to control devices seamlessly in some fashion or another, where do you think we current stand on the path to achieving that?
 And how do we kind of get to that seamless interaction?
 Which I assume as it’s kind of like, a goal of your alls and kinda what you’re offering to help us get there.
 But where do you kind of see us currently stand in that progress, and how do we kind of bridge the gap from where we are now to kind of being able to use IoT devices to let people use that data to control them?

 – [Ryan] So let me ask then, on the consumer versus industrial.
 What are the needs of like consumer IoT products versus the industrial IoT products, and how are they kind of, how is that difference handled?
-Because I assume that you are interacting with tons of different devices across all different use cases and all different kinds of technology.
+Because I assume that you are interacting with tons of different devices across all different Applications and all different kinds of technology.
 So how do you kind of view the difference between the devices as well as how do you kind of approach that as it relates to your offering?

 – [Todd] Yeah, really good question.
 Well, we’ve really made a bet in the consumer space for consumer IoT devices because we see that there are a number of differences, and for us, we realized that focusing there is probably the best place to start.
 So some of those differences, right.
 If you’re looking at industrial IoT, there’s a huge brownfield challenge to address.
 I guess from the term brownfield, I mean, that, almost always in those scenarios, there are existing devices in the field.
 Those devices usually have communication stacks that don’t even have a TCP stack on them, right, they’re aren’t internet connected.
 And then you’re dealing with these massive integration issues of taking new devices, legacy devices, hooking them together on some industrial site.
 Those are usually very, you know, SI intensive, you know, consultant intensive, so they bring in large teams of consultants.
 It’s great business for the large SI’s in the world, but it ends up with a relatively small amount of internet traffic in many cases.
 A large amount of SI work, a lot of bunch of custom development work.
 In the case of consumer devices, I think you have a different set of challenges.
 You know, you’ve got this challenge as a, I wanna get to market quickly, right?
 B, I have to deal with millions of devices, potentially if I’m successful in disparate networking environments.
 You know, people have different networking setups at home, they’re on different ISP’s.
 So I have to support them in a consistent way even though they may be in the Philippines, they may be in, you know, South Africa.
 Like who knows what kinda a good thing I’m gonna… But I still need to provide a good experience for those consumers.
 And so, the ways you need to think about provisioning, the ways you need to think about regulatory compliances in different regions, the way you need to think about reliability across kind of unreliable internet connections, those all together into being an interesting problem set which we’ve been really really laser sharp focused at solving.
 And I think we’ve been pretty effective given the customer base there.